Did you know about business culture in Greece? Watch this video animation to find out some interesting facts:

 Business culture in Greece is characterized by: business communication, business etiquette, business meeting etiquette, internship and student placements, cost of living, work-life-balance and social media guide.

 Greece is a Mediterranean country in Southern Europe, bordering with Bulgaria, the Former Yugoslav Republic of Macedonia (FYROM) and Albania.
 It is bordered to the west by the Ionian Sea, to the south by the Mediterranean Sea and to the east by the Aegean Sea.
 Greece is one of the most mountainous countries of Europe.
 Greece consists of a large mainland; the Peloponnese, a peninsula which is connected to the southern tip of the mainland by the Isthmus of Corinth; and many islands.
 The “Kallikratis” reform, which entered into effect on the 1st of January 2011, introduced seven decentralized administrations as separate regional entities with elected governors and regional councils.
 Apart from these, there are 13 regions and 325 municipalities.
-The country has a population of about 11 million inhabitants according to the 2011 census.
+The country has a population of about 10.3 million in 2022, which is slightly down from 11 million inhabitants according to the 2011 census.
 Athens is the capital city and Thessaloniki is the second largest city.

 Greek is the official language and Christian the primary religion, with 97% of the population following the Greek Orthodox Church and the remaining 3% divided amongst the Catholic, Jewish and Muslim faiths.
 The population is approximately 95% of Greek origin, 4% Albanian and 1% other.

 Greece has a Mediterranean climate with hot dry summers and cool mild winters.
 There can be snowfall in some parts of Greece during the winter months but this is mostly limited to the mountainous regions of the mainland.